kylegrantlucas/pia-wg-config/README.md

 This is a fork https://github.com/kylegrantlucas/pia-wg-config original script.

-I have updated it to use the latest PIA API and added the flag `--server, -s` which will add the server's common name to the config file.
+I have updated it to use the latest PIA server lists.
+In addition added the following flags:

+- `--server, -s` which will add the server's common name to the config file
+- `--port-fowarding, -p` which will force the script to only use servers that support port forwarding.
+I haven't edge-cased this yet, so providing a server that doesn't support port forwarding may cause the script to fail.

 This is useful for adding it to Gluetun for port-forwarding.
+Additionally changed default PIA region to ca_toronto as this region supports port forwarding.

 # pia-wg-config